7Cav/cScripts/README.md

 # Other tips and tricks
 # Find a classname
 If you wantto put down a specific unit or kit mentaiond under; [Automatic Loadout Distrubution (Poppy)](https://github.com/7Cav/cScripts/tree/CleaningAndDocumentationProject#automatic-loadout-distrubution-poppy), and can't seam to find the unit.
-You can search for a classname by typing `class` followed by the classname Exsample `class rhsusf_army_ucp_medic`
+You can search for a classname by typing `class` followed by the classname.
+Exsample:
+> class rhsusf_army_ucp_medic

 ## Make a cool CQB experience
 In order to make a, hopfylly, cool CQB experience you can disabled the AI's pathing.
 This will make the AI stay put and still be able to turn around and change stance.